The Master's University

-The Master's University is a private non-denominational Christian university in Santa Clarita, California.
+The Master's University (TMU) is a private non-denominational Christian university in Santa Clarita, California.

 History

 The college was founded in 1927.
 It was originally named Los Angeles Baptist College and Seminary.
 In 1961, it moved to Newhall in Santa Clarita, California.
 In 1985, John MacArthur became the school president; the name was changed to The Master's College, hoping to appeal to a wider evangelical audience.
-In 2016, the school underwent yet another name change and became The Master's University.
+In 2016, the school underwent another name change and became The Master's University.
 In June 2019 John MacArthur stepped down as president and became chancellor and John Stead, a faculty member since 1970, became the interim president.
 In 2020, Sam Horn became president of The Master's University and Seminary.
 John Stead in his 50th year at TMU took the role of Senior Vice President.
-Dr. Abner Chou now serves as the Interim President of TMUS.
+Dr. Abner Chou has served as the President of TMUS since 2021, including serving on an interim the year.

 Academics

 The university consists of seven schools offering bachelor's degrees and master's degrees, including several bachelor's degrees that are offered fully online.
 The associated seminary offers a Bachelor of Theology (Th.B.) for those with an associate degree, master's degrees, and Doctor of Ministry (D.Min.) and Doctor of Philosophy (Ph.D.) degrees.

 In addition to its biblical studies program, the university offers a one-year, intensive Bible training program known as "The Master's Institute" resulting in a Bible certificate.
 The university has an extension campus, Israel Bible Extension (IBEX) in the Jerusalem vicinity.

-The university's schools are the School of Biblical Studies, Pearl C. Schaffer School of Education, John P. Stead School of Humanities, School of Music, School of Online Education, School of Business & Communication, School of Science, Mathematics, Technology & Health.
+The university's schools are the School of Biblical Studies, Pearl C. Schaffer School of Education, John P. Stead School of Humanities, Paul T. Plew School of Music, School of Online Education, School of Business & Communication, School of Science, Mathematics, Technology & Health.